 Nevertheless, the climate conditions are not the only distinguishing feature among the several regions of the country.
 In Brazil, project developers connecting to the transmission or distribution network are charged a fee called Tariff for the Use of the Transmission/Distribution System.
 This tariff varies depending on the state where the power plant is connected to.
 TUST/TUSD is established by specific ANEEL regulation and has strong impact in the financial analysis of a project.
-Just for reference, for the second semester of 2011 until the first semester of 2012, TUSD in Alagoas state (located in the same region of Rio Grande do Norte) was BRL 7.35/kW and BRL 3.51/kW in Rio Grande do Norte state (more than two times lower than Alagoas).
+Just for reference, for the second semester of 2011 until the first semester of 2012, TUSD in Rio Grande do Norte state (located in the same region of Piauí) was BRL 3.51/kW29 and BRL 7.40/kW in Piauí30 state (more than two times bigger than Rio Grande do Norte).

 In addition, it is worth mentioning that each state has a specific environmental agency responsible for determining the technical standards required to obtain all environmental licenses, with regional regulations and distinct administrative process established by each state region.
+On June, 2009, the Brazilian Secretariat of Climate Change and Environmental Quality conducted a study to evaluate the procedures set out by each environmental agency of the states regarding the wind power plants environmental licensing process31.
+The result of this study clearly demonstrates that each environmental agency has a different requirement and procedures in order to issue the environmental licenses for wind power plants.

 Therefore, when evaluating the different climate conditions of each region, the specific environmental regulatory framework of each state, the energy price subdivision per markets and different values of TUSD/TUST applied at each Brazilian state, it's clear that the national territory does not consist of the same "comparable environments" as required by the methodological tool "Demonstration and assessment of additionality".
-Undoubtedly, these differences among the Brazilian states (climate, energy price, transmission/distribution costs and environmental legislation) have technical, financial and regulatory impacts for the implementation of wind power plants.
+Undoubtedly, these differences among the Brazilian states (climate, energy price,